- Home

 Sometimes a blessing can be a curse and sometimes a curse can be a blessing.
 Every organization makes mistakes; the decisions made in the wake of failure determine the fortunes of a franchise.
 Deshaun Watson wasn’t able to find his footing in Cleveland even before the Achilles injury; we hope the Browns will be able to find theirs now.

 I’ve been a proponent of Cam Ward rising to the top of the upcoming draft’s QB crop since week two of the college football season, as predicted here.
 That was back when Shedeur Sanders and Carson Beck were the consensus Nos.
-1 and 2 quarterbacks off the board, Jalen Milroe was seen as a second-rounder, and Ward was viewed as not being even one of the top five signal-callers in the class.
+1 and 2 quarterbacks on the board, Jalen Milroe was seen as a second-rounder, and Ward was viewed as not being even one of the top five signal-callers in the class.

 Since then, Milroe has climbed into the top 10 overall and Ward has joined him there, surpassing all passers other than Sanders and becoming QB2 for the current draft.
 It’s hard to picture Ward or Sanders not being serviceable in the NFL at this point, though few pundits foresaw what’s happened so far with Bryce Young.